NeoSkin7/learntocode/README.md

 You are free to fork this project and change it into any project of your choice so long as it does not enter into direct competition with the LearnToCode website stored in this repository.

 When forking this repository, it is subject to the terms of the GNU General Public License v3.0 bestowed upon this work.

+All CSS is commented for your convenience and pages follow a standardised structure.